bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 Speaker 2: 00:22:53

 Do you think it should be preselected?
-Yeah, I think it would

-Speaker 0: 00:22:55
+Speaker 0: 00:22:54

-make sense, because for example, in many nodes, they would have a lot more addresses in the new table than in the tried table.
+Yeah, I think it would make sense, because for example, in many nodes, they would have a lot more addresses in the new table than in the tried table.
 So that would mean that we're also like in a get other message, we would have a larger percentage of notes on a new table.
 And the new tables, they are not really filter for quality.
 So I think it might make sense to think about like including a certain percentage of addresses from the try table that we know are quality and are good, and are actually a piece on the Bitcoin Core network, and include them in a get-out-of-response network.